 Take a look at the items that have accumulated during the week that do not belong in that area.
 Toss or return them to their proper place.

-Now that you've master the daily and weekly chores that keep your home cleaner and more orderly, there are some monthly tasks that require a bit more time and effort.
+Now that you've mastered the daily and weekly chores that keep your home cleaner and more orderly, some monthly tasks will require a bit more time and effort.
 These deeper cleaning tasks make daily upkeep easier, help home furnishings look better and last longer, and reduce the allergens in your home.

 Check the Stove, Oven, Coffee Maker, and Refrigerator

 It's time to check the stovetop drip pans, the oven, and the range hood and filter and give them a good cleaning.
 If you haven't kept the refrigerator spill-free, give it a good cleaning as well.
 Using small appliances like an instant pot, waffle iron, toaster, or coffeemaker?
 Clean it well to remove water scale.
-You'll have better tasting coffee.
+You'll have better-tasting coffee.

 Clean the Dishwasher